As William Shakespeare once wrote, "To be or not to be, that is the question." Marketers have a similar classic debate: gated versus ungated content.

 As an inbound marketer, you know that providing value is of the utmost importance.

-Additionally, your gated content should be relevant to your audience.
+Just as importantly, your gated content should be relevant to your audience.

 When your content provides true value, it gives your audience an incentive to fill out that form and give you their contact information.